hansemannn/titanium_with_atom/README.md

 ## Installing Appcelerator Titanium

-The current (at the moment of doing this doc) free 'general availability' version of the SDK was 6.0.4.GA
+The current GA ('general availability') version of the SDK was 6.1.2.GA.

-At first we need to setup Titanium:
+At first we need to setup Axway Titanium:
 * command line tools (CLI) to compile the apps
 * the MVC framework Alloy
 * some useful tools